Reduce Text Size (-)Increase Text Size (+)

 LawAccess NSW

-Law & Justice Foundation of NSW
+Law and Justice Foundation of NSW

-Law & Justice Foundation of NSW
+Law and Justice Foundation of NSW

-• promoting the use of Plain English to produce understandable legal information;
+• promoting the use of Plain English to produce understandable legal information

 • supporting legal system reforms and new justice initiatives by contributing research findings to policy development.